eugene-eeo/ks/README.rst

 **Prudent:** careful in providing for the future; provident.

-Prudent is a library containing small and simple lazy datastructures, including a Stream, Mapping, and Sequence.
-Prudent aims to have a very simple and flexible core that developers can build heavier abstractions around.
+Prudent is a library containing small, lazy data structures, including a Stream, Mapping, and Sequence.
+The aim is to have a very simple and flexible core that developers can build heavier abstractions around.
 Because of that the API is exteremely tiny and only contains a few methods.
 The other methods are often handled by the mixins found in the **collections** library.
 Example code:

 .. code-block:: python